Skip to content

 Consequences of Not Updating Personal Information

 The consequences of not updating your personal information are calamitous and expensive for both the practitioner and the HPCSA.
-Practitioners’ deregistration with HPCSA, lengthy time taken to complete preliminary and inquiry cases, and certain fines could have been avoided if practitioners had considered the importance of updating personal information.
+For example, deregistration with HPCSA, lengthy time taken to complete preliminary and inquiry cases, and being subjected to certain fines which could have been avoided if practitioners had adhered to the requirement to update personal information.
 We, therefore, urge all practitioners to use the website to effectively update their personal information and remember that the onus is on the individual practitioner to manage the information provided to the HPCSA.